aloksaic/Natural_Language_Processing/README.md

 ## Chatbot
 This [document](Homework9/Bot.py) provides the code to the chatbot that my partner and I worked on for this assignment, that answers questions related to quantum physics.

+## Summary
+Through this class, I was able to pick up a few skills in NLP and a little bit of ML as well.
+I was able to learn about different models, along with topics such as Naive Bayes, Logistic Regression, Neural Networks, and more.
+As most of the assignments were done in Python, I picked up a grasp on a few new libraries, such as nltk, and new methods.
+The chatbot assignment, in particular, taught me a lot more about AI, which I am interested in pursuing in the future as well.